 August 16, 2012 - Received a notice from Douglas Bagley saying: "As of Aug.
 15, 2012, both parties in litigation struck an accord to drop all lawsuits.
 Mike Patton and Douglas Bagley are both focused on promoting the name, the characters, and the mixes.
 Trademarks have been obtained worldwide, and we are both focusing our energies into bringing back the Spudnut® name into it's former prominence."

-Comment: That lawsuit and the settlement was between the two parties named above.
+Comment: That lawsuit (with the settlement) was between the two parties named above.
 It has no necessary effect on other people or organizations that might claim rights to the name "Spudnuts".

-Food Stores says they have Spunduts in all their stores (in states
+Food Stores says they have Spudnuts in all their stores (in states

 AR, LA, MS, TX) in dozen-count boxes from "one of their suppliers".